ProvableHQ/workshop/battleship/README.md

 }
 ```

-### 2. Select Player 1's Board
+### 2. Player 1 Places Ships on the Board
 Now, we need to make a board as Player 1.
 See the [modeling the boards and ships](#modeling-the-board-and-ships) section for information on valid ship bitstrings and placements on the board.
 For this example, we will be using sample valid inputs.
 Initialize a new board as Player 1 with valid ship inputs and Player 2's address: `leo run initialize_board ship_5_bitstring ship_4_bitstring ship_3_bitstring ship_2_bitstring player_2_address`

 **Run**